 Even though Williamsburg isn’t one of the most touristy cities in the US and it’s not even the capital of Virginia anymore, it’s one of the most important historic cities in America.
 The city was the capital of the Virginia Colony and had a crucial role in the American Revolution.
 A stroll through Colonial Williamsburg can take you back to this age of history but Williamsburg has a lot more to offer than just history.
-Williamsburg today is a bustling modern city with a lot of interesting museums, outdoor adventures, activities for families, gorgeous parks, and even some hidden gems and in this post, we’ll cover the best things to do in Williamsburg VA.
+Williamsburg today is one of the most important historic cities (as well as one of the best autumn destinations in the US) a lot of interesting museums, outdoor adventures, activities for families, gorgeous parks, and even some hidden gems and in this post, we’ll cover the best things to do in Williamsburg VA.

 Historic sights in Williamsburg